HarisTahir2003/Deep-Learning-Project-Group-17/README.md

 #### 4. **Final Release**

-We introduced a **two-stage pipeline**, where the UNet++ model first segmented the lungs, followed by classification using the SEResNet50 model.
-This integrated approach also achieved **99% accuracy**.
-Additionally, we experimented with a **Swin Transformer**, exploring transformer-based architectures for medical image classification.
+We introduced a two-stage pipeline, where the UNet++ model first segmented the lungs, followed by classification using the SEResNet50 model.
+This integrated approach achieved an impressive 99% accuracy.
+Additionally, we experimented with a Swin Transformer, exploring transformer-based architectures for medical image classification.
+The Swin Transformer yielded strong performance, achieving a test accuracy of 96.28% and a test loss of 0.2156.
+The detailed classification report showed high precision and recall across both classes:
+Normal: Precision = 0.9732, Recall = 0.9500, F1-score = 0.9614 (n = 420)
+TB: Precision = 0.9533, Recall = 0.9750, F1-score = 0.9640 (n = 440)
+Overall, the Swin Transformer achieved a macro average F1-score of 0.9627, indicating its effectiveness as a transformer-based alternative for TB classification.

 #### 5. **Research Paper**